databricks/databricks-sdk-py/docs/workspace/sql/query_history.rst

         :param max_results: int (optional)
           Limit the number of results returned in one page.
 The default is 100.
         :param page_token: str (optional)
           A token that can be used to get the next page of results.
+The token can contains characters that need to be encoded before using it in a URL.
+For example, the character '+' needs to be replaced by
+          %2B.

         :returns: Iterator over :class:`QueryInfo`